And you thought Life was a bitch.

 - Death targets Sam (from Final Destination 5, which is a prequel to the first movie) and Sam and his friends escape.
 Death, however, had planned for just such a thing to happen and after Candice (a friend of Sam) dies, her boyfriend Peter blames Molly, who survived in the original vision and goes after her; when Sam kills him, (after everyone else except Nathan, Peter, Sam and Molly are dead) Molly escapes Death, thus putting her on the list.
 So... guess where she and Sam go?
 Yep!
 Flight 180.
 Death later targets them there and blows up the plane.

 - Alex Browning, from the FIRST Final Destination, sees this vision, panics and gets himself and his friends off.
-Death folds the new humans into another plan, and starts killing them off in reverse order, even catching the last ones months later and a continent away.
+Death folds the new humans into another plan, and starts killing them off, even catching the last ones months later and a continent away.

 - Primal Fear: This film series is built around the fear of being hunted down by the Grim Reaper until he catches up to those who have escaped it and kills them in elaborate, agonizing ways.
 The inevitability of death is really emphasized because in this series, Death always wins and the protagonists' efforts to cheat it are entirely pointless in the end.

 - Prophecies Are Always Right

 - Prophetic Fallacy: The opening premonitions, especially Kimberly's and Nick's series of secondary visions in the second and fourth films.

 - Psychic Dreams for Everyone: Clear gets some limited precognition throughout the first film (but not in the 2nd, strangely), despite not being involved with the first premonition.
 In addition, anyone can see signs if they pay attention, most notably Rory and Kat from the second film.